 The good news is that mackerel is healthy and safe.
 They are a great source of important nutrients, such as protein and healthy fats.

-Just remember to always cook mackerel because raw foods can pose a threat to your cat’s health.
+If you choose to prepare a mackerel treat on your own, just remember to always cook it because raw foods can pose a threat to your cat’s health.
 Also, make sure to avoid flavorings and seasonings.
 Canned fish can be dangerous because of the amount of salt and other spices.